Control and Freedom: friends or enemies?

-My eyes are closed, my heartbeat is regular, my mind is fully focused on the here and now.
+Eyes closed, heartbeat is regular, the mind is fully focused on the here and now.
 I can take action anytime.

 I can feel the connection between my conscience and the rest of my body.
 I could compare my brain to a computer who sends commands to the body.

 How to achieve a good control of your body?

 Building a good technique is obviously a first thought but there is so much more behind the notes.

 Practicing by repeating the notes is not enough.

 Understanding posture, movement, breathing, and how all three are connected will give you the tools to play what you want, the way you want.

 Optimal use of your body = access to the freedom of moving the way you need.

 In a previous post I shared two quotes from Celibidache about freedom:

 "Every art has one single goal : Freedom"